PaulKlinger/satellite_tracker/README.md

 It's in an extremely rough state...

-The orbit_np.py file is a modified version of [pyorbital](https://github.com/pytroll/pyorbital) (it calculates the orbits of multiple satellites at the same to increase performance).
+The orbit_np.py file is a modified version of [pyorbital](https://github.com/pytroll/pyorbital) (it calculates the orbits of all the satellites at the same time to increase performance).

 Requires https://github.com/PaulKlinger/LIBtft144 and https://github.com/jgarff/rpi_ws281x + a bunch of libraries from PyPi.